Programming note: Mark will be back right here in a couple of hours for Part Two of our latest Tale for Our Time: Psmith, Journalist by P G Wodehouse.

 Keeps Georgia On My Mind...

 I mention this because Stuart Gorrell came up with two song titles - "Star Dust" and "Georgia On My Mind" - and a certain percentage of the lyric of the latter: Carmichael was a lyricist in his own right ("Lazy River"), and enjoyed chipping in even when working with full-timers like Frank Loesser or Johnny Mercer.
-But Gorrell wrote some of it.
+But Gorrell wrote enough of it to get the credit for it.
 It's not as polished as the work of Hoagy and Stu's fellow Indianan, Cole Porter.
 But then Porter wrote with a Park Avenue sophistication, even when he was in Peru, Indiana.
 He would never have written the impure rhyme that Gorrell and/or Carmichael did: